 Hello.
-We're Nought.
+We're Nought - an independent British brand based on the North Norfolk coast.
 We make beautiful sustainable products for everyday life.

 We picked five simple ways we could help people cut plastic waste and our first product range was born.

 Our products are inspired by Scandinavian design and made from eco-friendly materials like bamboo, stainless steel and organic cotton.